9th Annual Orpheus MeadFest Competition 2019

 13th Avenue and Williams Street on Denver’s Cheesman Park

-As an AHA/BJCP sanctioned mead-only competition, we follow their 2015 style guidelines, rules, standards, and procedures.
-Both home- and commercial brewers may enter as many meads as they like in the competition.
+As an AHA/BJCP sanctioned mead-only competition, we follow their 2015 style guidelines, rules, standards, and procedures for the Homebrew division.
+For the Commercial division, we use the Mazer Cup 2018 Commercial Guidelines.

 To download the 2015 Mead Style guidelines, go to https://bjcp.org/stylecenter.php

-- The entry fee is $10.00; an entry consists of two 10-22 oz bottles.
+The entry fee is $10.00; an entry consists of two bottles of at least 10 ounces and up to 22 ounces in volume.
 Oversized and unusual bottles are allowed as long as they meet the rules for labeling.

 - An awards ceremony will be held afterwards to announce the winners in each category and Best of Show.